Pulmonology Group LLC

 Interstitial lung disease is an umbrella term that includes more than 200 different conditions.
 Due to their complex nature, the challenge of diagnosing the underlying causes, and their progressive nature, interstitial lung diseases require the attention of an expert like Vikas Sayal, MD, FCCP, at Pulmonology Group LLC Lung Specialist.
-If you develop shortness of breath or a persistent dry cough, call the office in Henderson, Nevada, or use online booking to schedule an examination and receive customized treatment.
+If you develop shortness of breath or a persistent dry cough, call the office in Henderson, Nevada, or Kingman, Arizona.
+You can also use online booking to schedule an examination and receive customized treatment.

 All of the different interstitial lung diseases start with inflammation that causes scarring (called fibrosis) in the tissues around air sacs in your lungs.